If you believe in God, then you have asked yourself some variation of this question: How can I know what God wants for or from me?

 There are more realities we could write, however, these capture, I believe, the heart of what we need to know to prepare ourselves to hear from God.
 If we do not agree with these statements we do not have a basis upon which we can expect to hear from God.

 The bottom line is that if we want to hear from God, we have to settle once and for all what we believe about the Bible.
-If we do not interact with God’s word as a precious and priced gift from the Creator, we will never really have any confidence in what we believe God is saying.
+If we do not interact with God’s word as a precious and prized gift from the Creator, we will never really have any confidence in what we believe God is saying.
 God’s word is the linchpin that holds our trust in God’s voice in place.
 To go outside the Bible, to expect new revelations is to show no confidence in what God has codified in the scriptures.

 I heard someone say that the canon of scripture is not just closed, it is complete.
 What this means to me is that God is not going to be adding anything to the Bible, but when he speaks he will stay true and consistent to what he has said in the Bible.
 What this does is it gives us the courage we need today to search the scriptures and then do what we hear God telling us through it.

-In the second part we will look at four principles for reading the Bible that will change how we engage God’s word.
+In the second part we will look at three principles for reading the Bible that will change how we engage God’s word.
 When we see God’s word as God’s part of a conversation we are having, the Bible will open up to you in ways you never imagined.